 Costing Election Commitments

-The Charter of Budget Honesty Act 1998 (the Charter) requires the Secretaries' to the Department of Finance and Deregulation (Finance) and the Treasury to undertake formal costings of Government and Opposition election commitments, as requested by the Prime Minister or the Leader of the Opposition (through the Prime Minister).
+The Charter of Budget Honesty Act 1998 (the Charter) requires the Secretaries' to the Department of Finance (Finance) and the Treasury to undertake formal costings of Government and Opposition election commitments, as requested by the Prime Minister or the Leader of the Opposition (through the Prime Minister).

 Under the Charter, the Finance Secretary is responsible for costing aspects of policies affecting outlays and expenditure and the Treasury Secretary is responsible for costing aspects of policies affecting revenue.